Logo

 close

-West Africa Trade Hub / News / Cash App Guide to Send Bitcoin: A Step-by-step Walkthrough
+West Africa Trade Hub / News / Cash App Guide to Sending Bitcoin: A Step-by-Step Walkthrough

 / Jan 19, 2026 at 13:18

-Cash App Guide to Send Bitcoin: A Step-by-step Walkthrough
+Cash App Guide to Sending Bitcoin: A Step-by-Step Walkthrough

 Author

-Cash App Guide to Send Bitcoin: A Step-by-step Walkthrough
+Cash App Guide to Sending Bitcoin: A Step-by-Step Walkthrough

-For newcomers to crypto payments, the process can seem murky.
-This walkthrough explains, in plain language, the complete flow, including how to send bitcoin on Cash App and manage each transaction with confidence.
+For people new to crypto payments, the steps can feel unclear at first.
+This guide walks through the main flow in plain language, including how to send bitcoin on Cash App and what to check so each transfer goes through as intended.

 Step-by-Step Guide: Send Bitcoin on Cash App

-• Get Set Up: Getting started involves installing the mobile tool from your app store, creating an account, and linking a debit card or bank so you can buy bitcoin.
+• Get Set Up: Install the Cash App mobile app, create your account, and link a debit card or bank account if you plan to buy bitcoin.

-• Open the BTC Screen: In the bottom navigation, tap Investing and then choose the Bitcoin page to access your crypto options.
+• Open the BTC Screen: Use the bottom navigation, tap Investing, and select Bitcoin to access BTC tools.

-• Add the Recipient: For the addressee, enter their $cashtag handle or select a saved contact; verify the handle is correct before proceeding.
+• Add the Recipient: Enter the recipient’s $cashtag or select a saved contact.
+Double-check the handle or contact details before continuing.

-• Select the Network Rail: Regarding rails, pick on-chain for standard settlement or Lightning for near‑instant delivery, depending on your needs.
+• Select the Network Rail: Pick on-chain for standard settlement or Lightning for faster delivery, depending on what the app offers and what you need.

-• Review and Approve: Before finalizing, confirm the handle, the bitcoin amount, and any details related to the transaction; then approve to continue.
+• Review and Approve: Confirm the recipient details, the BTC amount, and any displayed transaction information, then approve to proceed.

-• Finish the Transfer: After approval, processing begins and a confirmation alert will let you know when it’s complete.
+• Finish the Transfer: After approval, the app will process the request and show a confirmation when it’s complete.

 Cash App Limits for BTC Transfers

-• Open the mobile app and sign in.
+• Open the Cash App mobile application and sign in.

-• Tap your profile avatar in the upper-left corner.
+• Tap your profile icon in the upper-left corner.

-• Review weekly and monthly caps for sending and receiving money.
+• Review the weekly and monthly caps for sending and receiving.

 Using Cash App for Bitcoin: Is Verification Required?

-In short, identity checks are mandatory before you can move BTC.
-You’ll provide your full legal name, date of birth, and the last four digits of your Social Security number; in some cases, a photo ID such as a driver’s license is requested to verify your identity.
+Yes.
+Cash App requires identity verification before you can send or otherwise transact in BTC.
+You may be asked to provide your legal name, date of birth, and additional personal information (for example, the last four digits of your Social Security number).
+In some cases, a photo ID—such as a driver’s license—may be requested to complete verification.

 How Bitcoin on Cash App Works

-Inside this wallet, you can buy and sell BTC, send and receive bitcoin with friends, and even enable automatic investing that rounds up Cash Card purchases into small recurring buys.
+Cash App lets you buy and sell bitcoin, send and receive BTC, and—where available—set up automatic investing that can round up eligible Cash Card purchases into recurring buys.

 Crypto Tax: Cash App BTC Transactions May Be Taxable